-Proposed Council Policy: Sponsorship Arrangements
+Proposed Council Policy - Proposed Sponsorship Arrangements

-- b.
-Community Bids to provide financial assistance to organisations that provide services or activities to the community, of a value greater than that provided under the Donations, Contributions and Subsidies program; and - c.
+- c.
 Donations, Contributions and Subsidies to provide minor grants of financial assistance to eligible groups and individuals for the pursuit of personal endeavours which may have benefit to the broader community. - 5.4.
 Sponsorship Arrangements will only be entered into where a budget allocation exists or, where there is no budget allocation, where it has been approved by Council. - 5.5.
 Specific criteria outlined in the relevant Operational Practice and/or Guideline will be applied against each Sponsorship Arrangement proposal.

-6. RELATED DOCUMENTATION / LEGISLATION
+RELATED DOCUMENTATION / LEGISLATION